-Students are allowed to have personal MP3 players, iPods, cell phones, etc. with them at school, but these devices may not be turned on or used during the school day (8:25 – 3:05).
+Students are allowed to have cell phones with them at school, but these devices may not be turned on or used during the school day (8:25 - 3:05).
 We realize the possible need for this technology, but do not wish for these devices to interfere with academic instruction or the classroom setting.
 All personal electronics brought to school are done so at the responsibility of the student, and Mountain Shadows cannot be held liable for damage or loss.

 At Mountain Shadows we believe personal decision making gives students personal power.
 We have adopted a school-wide discipline strategy called “Think Time”.
 These strategies are designed to help students make positive decisions about their behavior.
 When students at Mountain Shadows choose not to follow the school rules, they may be asked to go to “Think Time”.
 “Think Time” is an area within a classroom where students can go to think about their behavior and decide how to change it.
 While at “Think Time” students are asked to answer the following questions both verbally and in written form: